Bigsby/osing/README.md

 # Zero-based Kernel

 I've always been interested in how things work and, when working as a developer, what is done for me, that "simplifies" my job, by tools and frameworks.
-Here I'll share findings and tests in the process of understanding the whole kernel (Operating System) business.
+Here, I'll share findings and tests in the process of understanding the whole kernel (Operating System) business.

 ## The Story

 ### 0.0 - Intro

-I, mostly, work in very high level language and environemnts.
+I, mostly, work in very high level languages and environments.
 For instance, I, mostly, make a living programming for [.Net](https://www.microsoft.com/net) in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/).
 But even in *.Net* there are lower levels as I took the time to [find out](http://babil.bigsbyspot.org/).
 Eventually and inevitably, I would find myself all the way down to kerneling and operating systems.

-First I found [this great tutorial](https://github.com/cfenollosa/os-tutorial); and, in it, the reference to [OSDev.org](https://www.osdev.org/).
+First I found [this great tutorial](https://github.com/cfenollosa/os-tutorial); and, in it, the reference to the great online group [OSDev.org](https://www.osdev.org/).

 Then, I found Eric Steven Raymond's great book, from 2003, [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/index.html) ([epub](https://github.com/bjut-hz/E-Books/blob/master/linux/Eric%20S.%20Raymond-The%20Art%20of%20UNIX%20Programming-Addison-Wesley%20Professional%20%282003%29.epub)).